NSF RII Track-1: ND-ACES

 Center for Cellular Biointerfaces in Science and Engineering (CCBSE)

 ND-ACES will expand capacity by leveraging investments to generate new knowledge and increase North Dakota's competitiveness in biosciences by working collaboratively within the Center for Cellular Biointerfaces in Science and Engineering (CCBSE).
-The CCBSE has three pillars of scientific inquiry: materials design at biointerfaces; cellular systems at materials interface; and computation, machine learning, and predictive modeling.
+The CCBSE has two pillars of scientific inquiry: materials design at biointerfaces and cellular systems at materials interface.
 The CCBSE is also linked to ND-ACES outreach arm, Promoting Sustainable Partnerships in Education and Research (PROSPER).
 The CCBSE is co-led by NDSU University Distinguished Professor Kalpana S. Katti, Ph.D., F. AIMBE and UND Chester Fritz Distinguished Professor of Chemistry and Associate Dean for Research Mark Hoffmann, Ph.D.

 Materials Design at Biointerfaces Pillar